blep-blep/xpi/README.md

-Extensible Package Interface (XPI) is a multi-tool interface for command line based package managers, the program it self generates a list of customizable commands based on inputted package managers and allows for a much easier way to remeber different commands for them.\n\nThe gui is written in PyQt6 as well as using shell scripts and json files.
+Extensible Package Interface (XPI) is a multi-tool interface for command line based package managers, the program itself generates config fill containing all the commands depending on inputted package managers.
+Allowing of easier time remebering commands and allowing the input of custom commands or combined commands.

+The gui is written in PyQt6 as well as using shell scripts and json files for its config.